3scale/porta/INSTALL.md

 make bash
 ```

-All the source and dependencies for this project will be in place, making it possible to run porta and the tests from inside the container.
+All the sources and dependencies for this project will be in place, making it possible to run porta and the tests from inside the container.
 See [Run Porta](#run-porta)

 ### Running the application

 It's also possible to run the application by using only Docker.
-Firstly, setup the database by runnning `dev-setup` from your terminal:
+Firstly, set up the database by running `dev-setup` from your terminal:

 ```
 MASTER_PASSWORD=<master_password> USER_PASSWORD=<user_password> make dev-setup